Our BPAC Patron

 brain.
 It is one of the few skills that does so.
 Get your ‘dance on’ and focus on just how much joy it gives you, and also

 the audience watching.
 Thank you again to our sponsors for making this event possible and hope to see you there!

-For over two decades Kelley Abbey has performed, danced, choreographed and directed for theatre, film and television.
+For over three decades Kelley Abbey has performed, danced, choreographed and directed for theatre, film and television.

 A leading lady in musicals like Sweet Charity and Fame – The Musical, Kelley has won as many hearts as awards.
 For Sweet Charity she received the Green Room, Variety Heart and MO Awards for Best Female Musical Theatre Performer.
 In Fame – The Musical, she both starred and choreographed, winning a MO Award for Best Female Performer/Choreographer in a Musical and the Green Room Award for Best Original Choreography.

-Her choreography has seen her create for many television shows such as the Logies, MTV Awards and Channel Seven’s Packed to the Rafter’s.
+Her choreography has seen her create for many television shows and specials, such as the Logies, MTV Awards, AFI awards.
 She was also the special guest judge and choreographed some memorable group routines for the Australian ‘So You Think You Can Dance.
-‘This has led her to be invited as the only Australian choreographer to create group routines for the American ‘So You Think You Can Dance.’
+‘This has led her to be invited as the only Australian choreographer to create group routines for the American ‘So You Think You Can Dance’ TV Series.

 In 2008 she was the Australian judge on the NBC American series Superstars of Dance working alongside Nigel Lythgoe, Simon Fuller and Michael Flatley.